logicmonitor/lm-data-sdk-dotnet/README.md

 ## Metrics Ingestion Example.

 SDK must be configured with LogicMonitor.DataSDK Configuration class.
-While using LMv1 authentication set AccessID and AccessKey properties, In Case of BearerToken Authentication set Bearer Token property.Company's name or Account name <b>must</b> be passed to Company property.All properties can be set using environment variable.
+While using LMv1 authentication set AccessID and AccessKey properties, In Case of BearerToken Authentication set Bearer Token property.
+Company's name or Account name <b>must</b> be passed to Company property.
+All properties can be set using environment variable.

 For metrics ingestion user must create a object of Resource, DataSource, DataSourceInstance and DataPoint using LogicMonitor.DataSDK.Model namespace, also dictonary should be created in  which 'Key' hold the Time(in epoch) for which data is being emitted and 'Value' will the the value of datapoint.